yoga-poses-for-anti-aging

 How to Do It:

-• From Shoulder Stand, lower your legs over your head until your toes touch the floor.
+• From Shoulder Stand, bring your legs down behind your head until your toes reach the mat.

-• Keep your hands on your back for support or extend them on the floor behind you.
+• Keep your hands on the back for support or place them in front of you on the floor.

-• Hold the pose, keeping your legs straight and your feet together.
+• Remain in the position, with straight legs and feet together.

 Benefits: